2010 Haiti earthquake: Recovery

 In the aftermath of the earthquake, the government of Canada announced that it would match the donations of Canadians up to a total of C$50 million.
 Canadians were able to donate through the Humanitarian Coalition which distributed funds to partner organizations working in the field.
 During this time the Humanitarian Coalition raised over C$15 Million.
 After a United Nations call for help for the people affected by the earthquake, Canada pledged an additional C$60 million in aid on 19 January 2010, bringing Canada's total contribution to C$135 million.
 By 8 February 2010, the federal International Co-operation Department, through the Canadian International Development Agency (CIDA), had already provided about C$85 million in humanitarian aid through UN agencies, the International Federation of Red Cross and Red Crescent Societies and to organizations such as CARE, Médecins du Monde, Save the Children, Oxfam Quebec, the Centre for International Studies and co-operation, and World Vision.
 On 23 January 2010, Canadian Prime Minister Stephen Harper announced that the federal government had lifted the limit on the amount of money allocated for matching individual donations to relief efforts, and that the federal government would continue to match individual donations until 12 February 2010; by the deadline, Canadians had privately raised C$220 million.
 On top of matching donations, International Co-operation Minister Bev Oda pledged an additional C$290 million in long-term relief to be spent between 2010 and 2012, including C$8 million in debt relief to Haiti, part of a broader cancellation of the country's overall World Bank debt.
 The government's commitment to provide C$550 million in aid and debt relief and Canadians' individual donations amount to a total of C$770 million.

 In addition to Canada's federal government, the governments of several of the provinces and territories of Canada also announced that they would provide immediate emergency aid to Haiti.
-On 18 January 2010, the province of Quebec, whose largest city – Montreal – houses the world's largest Haitian diaspora, pledged C$3 million in emergency aid.
+On 18 January 2010, the province of Quebec, whose largest city – Montreal – houses the country's largest Haitian diaspora, pledged C$3 million in emergency aid.
 Both the provincial government of Quebec and the Canadian federal government reaffirmed their commitment to rebuilding Haiti at the 2010 Francophonie Summit; Prime Minister Harper used his opening speech to "tell the head of the Haitian delegation to keep up their spirits" and to urge other nations to continue to support recovery efforts.

 President Abdoulaye Wade of Senegal offered interested Haitians free land in Senegal; depending on how many respond to the offer, this could include up to an entire region.
 Around 2,000 Haitians applied for this offer.
 In October 2010, 163 of these applicants arrived in Senegal.
 They are Haitian students who were selected to continue their education in Senegal.